 Get dirty.
 Eat well.
 Make art.

-In 2025 we will once again activate our CSA farm to host a seasonal, evolving creative community that has been critical to all our work.
+In 2025 we once again activated our CSA farm to host a seasonal artist residency that has been critical to all our work.
 This foundational program expands the idea of “community supported agriculture” to include a creative community and has supported over 200 artists since 2000.

-This growing season we will be hosting a Residency Variation called Stacking Functions.
-In a departure from the standard open call for applications, we have invited artists who have previous residency experience to develop or expand upon a project, either with Wormfarm or working in ways that support mission-related activities – using the term “stacking functions” to describe elements of regenerative systems.
-We’re excited to explore these areas of crossover and mutual support.
+This year we hosted a Residency Variation called Stacking Functions.
+In a departure from the standard open call for applications, we invited artists who had previous Wormfarm residency experience to develop or expand upon a project, either with Wormfarm or working in ways that align with mission-related activities—using the term “stacking functions” to describe elements of regenerative systems, and to explore areas of crossover and mutual support.

 In exchange for 15 hours in the garden per week, artists receive:

-• Rustic, private furnished rooms on the farm
+• Rustic, private furnished rooms on a 40-acre farm set in the Driftless Area

 • Studio space in our continually evolving dairy barn: built in 1915, the barn is a beautiful example of the Dutch Gambrel style that we have gradually adapted to the working needs of the artists